brettearle/termadoro/README.md

 # Termadoro

 **Termadoro** is a lightweight, terminal-based Pomodoro timer designed for simplicity and productivity.
-It allows you to structure focused work sessions and breaks using the classic Pomodoro technique—directly from your command line.
+It allows you to structure focused work sessions and breaks using the classic Pomodoro technique.
+Directly from your command line.

 ---